About the team

-Sarah S. Kim (Producer) is a creative producer originally from Busan, South Korea and currently based in New York.
-Her producing credits include the critically acclaimed feature film August at Akiko’s, starring musician Alex Zhang Hungtai (fka Dirty Beaches) directed by Christopher Makoto Yogi, which premiered at Rotterdam and released by Factory25.
-She’s currently in post on the feature film I Was a Simple Man which has been supported by the Sundance Labs and Sundance Catalyst, IFP, Film Independent and the Jerome Foundation.
-She’s produced several international co-productions including a North Korean period feature film called The Other Side of the Mountain, which is in the National Korean Film Archive.
-She also co-founded the distribution initiative Sentient Art Film.
+Sarah S. Kim (Producer) is a creative producer originally from Busan, South Korea and currently based in Los Angeles.
+Her producing credits include the critically acclaimed feature film August at Akiko’s, starring musician Alex Zhang Hungtai (fka Dirty Beaches) directed by Christopher Makoto Yogi, which premiered at Rotterdam and is currently streaming on the Criterion Channel.
+I Was a Simple Man has been supported by the Sundance Labs and Sundance Catalyst, IFP, Film Independent, the Jerome Foundation, and Cinereach.
+She’s also produced several international co-productions including a North Korean period feature film called The Other Side of the Mountain, which is in the National Korean Film Archive.
+She is a Film Independent Producers Lab and IFP Cannes Producers Network fellow.

 Eunsoo Robin Cho (DP) is an award-winning cinematographer born and raised in Seoul, Korea.
 Eunsoo’s most recent projects are the South Korean feature film, Love, Lies which was praised by critics, one calling it a “feast for the eyes” and Christopher Makoto Yogi’s independent feature film, August at Akiko’s.
 She studied at the Korean National University of Arts and received her M.F.A. at the School of Cinematic Arts at the University of Southern California.
 Many of her works have garnered awards at film festivals around the world.
 She is a fellow of Project:Involve and Berlinale Talents.